9 Ways to Prove Sexual Assault Without Physical Evidence

-At first, sexual assault reports can appear to be “He said, she said” scenarios where there’s little investigators can do to corroborate the accused or accuser’s stories.
+At first, sexual assault reports can appear to be “He said, she said” scenarios, where there are little investigators can do to corroborate the accused or accuser’s stories.
 Unfortunately, experienced sexual assault investigators are familiar with these scenarios.

 There can’t always be forensic evidence to work with, but police can still prove sexual assault occurred or didn’t occur with little to no initial evidence, even in cases where there are no witnesses.
 Here are nine tips:

 - Practice interview techniques such as victim debriefing and adapt an “information gathering” versus interrogation approach to suspect interviews to gather information.
 Understand physical descriptions (e.g. tattoos), smells and sounds the alleged victim remembers.
-Here’s more facts and myths on sexual assault that police should know.
+Here are more facts and myths on sexual assault that police should know.

-- Document the specific details of the allegations down to condom use.
+- Document the specific details of the allegations, all the way down to condom use.